pkazmier/doom-nebula-theme/README.md

 ```

 ## Screenshots
-Below are a handful of screenshots with the modes I use most in both color variants:
+Below are a handful of screenshots with the modes I use most in both color
+variants.
+The body font used in the screenshots is
+[MonoLisa](https://www.monolisa.dev)---my new favorite font.

 ### OrgAgenda
 ![Agenda](https://github.com/pkazmier/doom-nebula-theme/blob/main/screenshots/agenda.png?raw=true)